megaboi2005/mcee-2d-minecraft/README.md

 ## which one do I use?
 I would use the python one if you are a beginner, but the javascript one works too

+### features
+- Daytime and night cycles
+- pig spawn at random
+- zombies spawn at random
+- ores spawn in circles

+## plans
+- flowers
+- better mob spawning
+- a way to make ores a renewable resource
+- the nether
+- lava and water pools
+- etc